Applying for Marriage Tax Allowance

 Marriage Allowance first came into effect on 6 April 2015.
 Some couples are only just becoming aware of the marriage allowance.
 The good news is that claims can be backdated for up to four years.

-If you match these requirements you can apply for Marriage Tax Allowance:
+If you match these requirements, you may be eligible for Marriage Tax Allowance:

 - You’re married or in a civil partnership.

 - The other partner needs to be a basic 20% rate taxpayer.
-This means you’d normally need to earn less than £50,000 (previous tax year rates) or if you live in Scotland, £43,430 (previous tax year rates).
+This means you’d normally need to be earning above £12,570 and less than £50,000 (previous tax year rates) or if you live in Scotland, £43,430 (previous tax year rates).